MartinVerges/bicycle-stand/README.md

 Also degrease the adhesive side of the airline rail.

 #### Step 4:
-Apply the correct amount of adhesive to the airline rail.
+Apply the correct amount of adhesive to the airline rail and put on the correct position.
 Please refer to the package insert or imprint of your adhesive for the quantity or usage instructions.

 #### Step 5: